 Stage 05 – decorating

 The pottery painters hand-paint the traditional Royal Delft decorations on the vase.
-They do this with special brushes made of marten and squirrel hair and a black cobalt oxide-based paint.
+They do this with special brushes and a black cobalt oxide-based paint.
 The painter can achieve endless shades of color by using more or less water in the paint.
 You become a master painter at Royal Delft after an internal training course of approximately eight years.
 After this time, painters can think, design and paint according to the DNA of Royal Delft.

 Stage 06 – glazing & firing